sergeybok/BaseBot/API.md

 ### $URL/respond POST with json payload

-Both the expected payload and the output are the same type of object, TheMessage object:
+Both the expected payload json and the output are the same type of object, TheMessage object:

 ```
 TheMessage